dtjv/art-enrichment/README.md

 # Art Enrichment

-Two custom Google Sheet menu functions.
-Built as a Google App Script.
+Two custom Google Sheet menu functions built as a Google App Script.

-> I built this project in 2015 and back then, my build and deployment step was
+> I wrote this project in 2015 and back then, my build process was too complex
-> overly complex then concluded with a cut-and-paste step.
-Since I recently
+> and my deployment step was cut-and-paste.
+Since I recently discovered
-> discovered @google/clasp, I consolidated the original code, and employed
+> @google/clasp, I consolidated the original code, integrated webpack and
-> webpack to bundle and clasp to deploy.
+> employed clasp to deploy.
+So much better!
 >
 > For nostalgia, I've included the original code in the `/legacy` folder.